 Paid-up additions riders can only be purchased separately from your policy, and is considered additional insurance.
 Not only does a PUA rider provide an immediate inflation of cash to your policy, owners who choose to add a paid-up additions rider do not have to undergo medical underwriting, making this feature excellent for those who have declining health.

-Using Paid Up Additions Riders as a Financing Strategy
+Using PUA Riders as a Financing Strategy

-When you purchase a whole life policy, and are using the cash value as a tool or strategy to finance other performing assets, it is advantageous to add a Paid Up Additions Rider, otherwise you are subject to slow cash value growth.
-When trying to maximize your policy’s cash value benefit, there is no other way to do that than with the paid up additions rider.
+When you purchase a whole life policy, and are using the cash value as a tool or strategy to finance other performing assets, it is advantageous to add a paid-up additions rider, otherwise you are subject to slow cash value growth.
+When trying to maximize your policy’s cash value benefit, there is no other way to do that than with the paid-up additions rider.

-Life Insurance and Paid Up Additions Riders
+Life Insurance & PUA Riders

 The beauty of whole life insurance is that the asset provides not only a death benefit, but very valuable living benefits too.
-Whole Life Policies come with tax deferred growth, liquidity, and market security.
-On top of those inherent benefits, add a Paid Up Additions Rider and you are immediately increasing the cash value, the growth, and the tax deferred benefits.
+Whole life policies come with tax-deferred growth, liquidity, and market security.
+On top of those inherent benefits, add a paid-up additions rider and you are immediately increasing the cash value, the growth, and the tax deferred benefits.

 Watch: The Financial Climb